williamthom-as/williamthom-as.github.io/docs/_posts/2022-05-09-common-tagging-strategies.markdown

 date:   2022-05-09 10:00:00 +1000
 categories: [finops, tagging]
 tags: [finops]
-layout: category
 ---

-*This is part one of a the series on cloud fin ops*
+*This is part one of the series on cloud fin ops*

 It is no secret that achieving any form of productive cloud financial analysis requires a robust tagging structure.
 More than just useful for cost allocation, a successful tag hierarchy can be used to operationalise cost-saving practices.